 With a passion for making classical music accessible and relevant in the 21st century, cellist Anthony Albrecht began producing concerts shortly after graduating from The Juilliard School in 2014.
 With an international performance career, he has developed a reputation as an impresario of world-class events characterised by generosity, outreach and connection to issues of social justice, conservation and sustainability.

-A musician known for his “dramatic flair” and “fluent and virtuosic” performances (Seen and Heard International, Sydney Morning Herald), he is a frequent flyer for work with Pinchgut Opera, Van Diemen's Band, ARCO and New Vintage Baroque (NYC).
+A musician known for his “dramatic flair” and “fluent and virtuosic” performances (Seen and Heard International, Sydney Morning Herald), he has performed with the Australian Haydn Ensemble, Pinchgut Opera, Van Diemen's Band, Il Pomo d'Oro, the Australian Romantic & Classical Orchestra and New Vintage Baroque (NYC).